The island of Cyprus has long been known for the exquisite beaches lining the country’s beautiful shores.

 The remnants of the country’s prominence in antiquity are found throughout the island, which has been politically divided since Turkish troops invaded in 1974, taking almost half the island.

-While all of the beaches on the island are of exceptional quality, as Cyprus has some of the cleanest swimming waters in Europe, there are a few stunning destinations that stand out among the rest.
+While all of the island’s beaches are of exceptional quality, as Cyprus has some of the cleanest swimming waters in Europe, there are a few stunning destinations that stand out among the rest.

 Fig Tree Beach